takokvip/MyTeleGramBot/README.md

-# Telegram Bot - CODE BY TAK OKVIP
+# Telegram Bot ALLIN ONE - CODE BY TAK OKVIP

 ## How to Install